-Like many writers, I spend a great deal of time honing my craft.
-I try to write as often as possible and read many different blogs on topics that I love, some of which I have a new interest in.
-I’ve long since believed that this is the best way to improve and find your voice when it comes down to blogging.
+Like many writers, I spend a lot of time getting better at what I do.
+I try to write as much as I can and read different blogs about topics I enjoy, along with some new interests.
+I’ve always thought this is the best way to improve and find your voice when blogging.

 Quick Tip: Read out loud.
 Yes, I know it’s elementary.
 However, you’d be surprised how well this simple tip works.
 It’s better to find out aloud than later!